w0rd-driven/live_view_todo_mvc/docs/index.md

    4. Save as `assets/static/example.html` to have an example with existing items.
 10. Add todo mvc css to our assets by running `npm install --prefix assets todomvc-app-css`.
 11. Carefully inject [the base of a TodoMVC app](https://github.com/tastejs/todomvc/blob/master/examples/vanillajs/index.html) at the end of `lib/todo_mvc_web/live/item_live/index.html.leex`.
+12. Follow along in the section marked [Render Real Data in the TodoMVC Layout](https://github.com/dwyl/phoenix-todo-list-tutorial#4-render-real-data-in-the-todomvc-layout).